-At the end of your term life insurance policy’s term, you have the option to either renew the policy for a predetermined term of your choosing, convert the policy to a permanent plan or let the plan expire.
+At the end of a term life insurance policy’s term, policyholders have the option to either renew the policy for a predetermined term of their choosing, convert the policy to a permanent plan or let the plan expire.

-While letting the plan expire in most term policies means that you’ll forego the money that you paid into it in premiums, some providers offer “return of premium” options that require users to pay higher premiums in exchange for the option to have all premium payments returned if they outlive their term.
+While letting the plan expire in most term policies means losing the money paid into premiums, some providers offer “return-of-premium” options that allow people to pay higher premiums in exchange for the option to have all premium payments returned if they outlive their term.

 Can I take a life insurance policy out on anyone?

 While it is possible to take out a life insurance policy on someone other than yourself, there are some stipulations.
 There must be a relationship between the person purchasing the policy and the person being insured.
 The person purchasing the policy must also prove that the death of the insured person would have an adverse effect upon them.